 Provides self-definition sources, as we also identify ourselves by our profession, hobbies, and family positions.

 Brings a sense of accomplishment and fulfillment when we undertake things we enjoy.

 The list of all potential advantages of staying active while dealing with chronic pain is not exhaustive.
 These advantages, however, stand to reason, along with others like them.
-Who would argue that, along with its accompanying absence of stimulation, boredom and lack of direction to one’s life, chronic rest and inactivity is good for anyone?
+Who would argue that along with its accompanying absence of stimulation, boredom, and lack of direction in one’s life, chronic rest and inactivity is good for anyone?

 Of course, everyone can follow their own healthcare providers’ advice, as the health conditions of each person can be different.
 A common type of exercise, however, which is usually essential for chronic pain management, is moderate, low-impact aerobic exercise.

 Visit our clinic in OKC to get the treatment done the right way.
-Here in our pain clinic we follow the custom treatment practices according to the patient’s condition.
-Book a schedule today with us at Longevity if you need us at your side.
+Here in our pain clinic, we follow custom treatment practices according to the patient’s condition.
+Book a schedule today with us at Oklahoma Pain Doc if you need us at your side.